Financial-Times/dotcom-reliability-kit/docs/design.md

   2. We write our code in ES Modules and publish them as ES Modules with no cross-compilation.
 This makes them incompatible with a large number of our apps (many of them use CommonJS exclusively) and would tie adopting Reliability Kit to an unrelated migration step

 A note that for now there is a small downside to sticking with CommonJS.
 It will continue to work [for the forseeable future](https://github.com/nodejs/node/issues/33954) in Node.js itself, but more modules on npm are switching to native ESM which is not very compatible with CommonJS.
-We may find ourselves forced to reconsider at some point if any of our key dependencies (e.g. Express or Jest) migrate to ESM-only and drop support for their old CommonJS versions.
+We may find ourselves forced to reconsider at some point if any of our key dependencies (e.g. Express) migrates to ESM-only and drop support for their old CommonJS versions.

 ## Tooling